-The completion of a minimum of 120 semester hours including First-Year Composition, General Studies (see "General Studies," page 92), and the school and concentration requirements-leads to the BS degree.
+The completion of a minimum of 120 semester hours-including First-Year Composition, General Studies (see "General Studies," page 93), and the school and concentration requirements-leads to the BS degree.
 Note that all three General Studies awareness areas are required.
-An overall GPA of 2.00 is required for graduation and students must have completed a minimum of 45 semester hours of upper-division credit.
-Also see special graduation requirements under "Preveterinary Medicine," page 534.
+A minimum overall GPA of 2.00 is required for graduation and students must have completed a minimum of 45 semester hours of upper-division credit.
+Also see special graduation requirements under "Preveterinary Medicine," page 209.

 Prerequisite Courses.
-Students who select the concentrations in agribusiness finance, food, agribusiness and consumer products marketing, food science, general agribusiness, golf and facilities management, international agribusiness, management of agribusiness, or professional golf management, must complete the following courses, some of which can also be used to meet university General Studies requirements:
+Students who select the concentrations in agribusiness finance; food, agribusiness and consumer products marketing; food science; general agribusiness; golf and facilities management; international agribusiness; management of agribusiness; or professional golf management, must complete the following courses, some of which can also be used to meet university General Studies requirements:

 ACC 230 Uses of Accounting Information I 3

-ACC 240 Uses of Accounting Information II 1
+ACC 240 Uses of Accounting Information II 1 3

-BIO 100 The Living World SQ 4
+BIO 100 The Living World SQ .4

-CHM 101 Introductory Chemistry SQ^2 4
+CHM 101 Introductory Chemistry SQ^2 .4

-ECN 111 Macroeconomic Principles SB 3
+ECN 211 Macroeconomic Principles SB 3 3

-ECN 112 Microeconomic Principles SB 3
+ECN 212 Microeconomic Principles SB 3

 ENG 301 Writing for the Professions L 3

-MAT 210 Brief Calculus MA 2 3
+MAT 210 Brief Calculus MA 1 3

-m .
-1 -

-Total
+Total .
+26

-1 This course is not required for the golf and facilities management concentration.
+This course is not required for the golf and facilities management concentration.